Preventing Mold in Florida Homes During Summer Travels

 Set Your A/C

 Before you leave your home for the summer, make sure your A/C is set to prevent mold growth best.
 A lot of people turn their A/C off when they leave, but this is not ideal.
-It is much better to set it to at least have some airflow periodically.
-If you have a programmable thermostat, we suggest running your A/C at about 72 degrees for a couple of hours overnight.
-The rest of the day, keep it somewhere between 80-85 degrees.
-If you do not have a programmable thermostat, keep your A/C set to 80 degrees.
+It must be set to auto, to have airflow at all times.
+If you have a programmable thermostat, we suggest running your A/C cooler overnight.
+If you do not have a programmable thermostat, keep your A/C set no higher than 76 degrees.
 If you have an apartment or condo, set it a couple of degrees cooler.

 If you have a smart thermostat, this can be very helpful in monitoring the heat and humidity levels in your home.
 If you see the moisture and heat levels rise, you can simply turn the A/C on using your phone.
 If you’re a seasonal Florida resident, this is something to consider.